murielhol/merge_asof_pyspark/README.md

 # Merge asof in pyspark

 Pandas has a great function called [merged_asof](https://pandas.pydata.org/pandas-docs/version/0.25.0/reference/api/pandas.merge_asof.html).
-This code is the get the same results with pure pyspark code.
+This code is to get the same results with pure pyspark code.